oracle/python-cx_Oracle/doc/src/user_guide/cqn.rst

     connection = cx_Oracle.connect(userName, password, "dbhost.example.com/orclpdb1", events=True)

-For notifications to be received, the database must be able to connect back to the application using cx_Oracle.
-Typically, this means that the machine running cx_Oracle needs a fixed IP address.
+The default CQN connection mode means the database must be able to connect back to the application using cx_Oracle in order to receive notification events.
+Alternatively, when using Oracle Database and Oracle client libraries 19.4, or later, subscriptions can set the optional ``clientInitiated`` parameter to ``True``, see ``Connection.subscribe()`` below.

+The default CQN connection mode typically means that the machine running cx_Oracle needs a fixed IP address.
 Note :meth:`Connection.subscribe()` does not verify that this reverse connection is possible.
 If there is any problem sending a notification, then the callback method will not be invoked.
-Configuration options can include an IP address and port on which to listen for notifications; otherwise, the database chooses values on its own.
+Configuration options can include an IP address and port on which cx_Oracle will listen for notifications; otherwise, the database chooses values.

 Creating a Subscription